bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 Pumas allows you to generate VPC quantiles for your data and model simulations and utilize the Julia plotting capabilities to generate the relevant VPC plots.
 This is allowed with the `vpc` function discussed below that returns a `VPC` object.
-We generate the VPCs with the non-parameteric quantile regression approach discussed in the [_Jamsen et al._](https://ascpt.onlinelibrary.wiley.com/doi/pdf/10.1002/psp4.12319)
+We generate the VPCs with the non-parametric quantile regression approach discussed in the [_Jamsen et al._](https://ascpt.onlinelibrary.wiley.com/doi/pdf/10.1002/psp4.12319)

 ```julia